aadhi-sivakumar/aadhi-sivakumar/README.md

 ---

 🎓 **About Me**
-I am a student at The University of Texas at Dallas pursuing a Bachelor's degree in Computer Science.
+I’m a senior at The University of Texas at Dallas majoring in Computer Science.
+I’m passionate about building systems that make life easier—whether it’s automating infrastructure, improving backend services, or using machine learning to solve real-world problems.

-My focus extends to working with **APIs**, leveraging **cloud services**, **backend development**, and exploring the potential of **machine learning** to drive innovation.
-I'm always excited to learn new skills and grow my potential as a software engineer.
-Feel free to reach out to me about new opportunities related to software engineering and machine learning!
+Over the past few years, I’ve interned at Google, CDK Global, and Crown Castle, where I built full-stack platforms, streamlined IT workflows, and enhanced system reliability.
+I also contributed to academic research on detecting DDoS attacks using machine learning.
+One of my favorite projects is a real-time Text-to-ASL translator that combines OpenAI Whisper and MediaPipe.

+I’m especially interested in API design, cloud computing, backend development, and ML-powered applications.
+I'm always looking to learn new skills and collaborate on innovative ideas.

 ---